How I Escaped Political Correctness & You Can Too

-A fear of ridicule, shunning and attack washes over you.
-It’s not worth it, you decide, and re-interpret your views to conform.
+You fear ridicule, shunning and attack, so you tell yourself it’s not worth it and find a way to conform.
 Until one day you can’t.

 I was politically correct until the day I heard myself lie about a simple fact because the truth didn’t sound progressive.
 I froze– in the middle of a lecture to 150 students.
 Enough!
 I decided to take back my brain.
 I gave myself permission to see what I see and know what I know instead of living in fear.
 It cost me, but the benefits outweighed the costs.
-Here is the story of my transition from political correctness.
-You can do it too!
+Here is the story of my transition.
+You can do it too.

 This book shows you how: